skeeto/emacs-bencode/README.md

 # Bencode encoder / decoder for Emacs Lisp

 This package provides a strict and robust [bencode][bencode] encoder and decoder.
-Encoding is done precisely, carefully taking into account character encoding issues.
-As such, the encoder always returns unibyte data.
-When encoding strings and keys, UTF-8 is used by default for both encoding and decoding, but this is configurable.
+Encoding is precise, taking into account character encoding issues.
+As such, the encoder always returns unibyte data intended to be written out as raw binary data without additional character encoding.
+When encoding strings and keys, UTF-8 is used by default.
+The decoder strictly valides its input, rejecting invalid inputs.

 Neither the encoder nor decoder is recursive, so it's safe to parse very deeply nested inputs.